 One thing that you might notice missing from Philo TV is premium movie channels.
-Unfortunately, HBO, Showtime, Cinemax, Starz and the like are not included in Philo channels.
+Unfortunately, HBO, Showtime, Cinemax, Starz and the like are not included in the channel offerings.

 Still, if you enjoy movies, you could couple your Philo subscription with Netflix, Amazon Prime, or HBO Now separately.
 The total cost would still be significantly less than a cable subscription.